oaksword/DeepMap/README.md

 Key parameters of `DeepMap.integrate()`:
 - `dim`: The dimension of latent space (`20` by default).
-- `n_iters`: The number of iterations.
-If this parameter is not specified, the greater value between 4 epochs and 2000 iterations will be employed.
 - `n_reconstructs`: The number of reconstructions (`5` by default).
 - `beta`: The parameter balancing mixing and original structure preservation (`0.1` by default).